For those of you wondering and wishing to get out and try some Nordic skiing for the first time, here are a few tips to get you started.

 Unfortunately, used gear rented or borrowed may not fit and/or be sized for your height and weight exactly and the skis likely will glide a tad slow.
 So expect better performance and fit with new shiny skis.

 Buying Nordic gear is at times scarce as this is not as popular a sport as downhill skiing.
-Try sport shops stocking downhill gear, they may have a small Nordic dept. MEC has a large selection and a few ski destinations have a pro shop too.
+Try sports shops stocking downhill gear, they may have a small Nordic dept. MEC has a large selection and a few ski destinations have a pro shop too.
 A few bicycle shops like Velotique carry ski gear in the winter.
-Play it Again Sports offers used gear, and you can trade in too.
+Play it Again Sports offers used gear, and you can trade-in too.

 I am keeping it simple here and recommending what they call Waxless skis.
 Meaning, you do not need grip wax.
 The grip comes from “fish scales” on the bottom to give you traction on the kick. (glide wax does go on the ends, so they are not literally waxless)

 Skate skis and boots differ from classic cross-country ski gear.
 Look into it some more if you prefer to try that.